DS-100/sp24-grad/gradproject.md

 > Testing: In the main directory, there are also the `test_images_hurricane-matthew.npz` and `test_images_flooding-fire.npz` zip files.
 The first contains test images from the `hurricane-matthew` disaster and the latter consists of a combination of test images from `midwest-flooding` and `socal-fire`.

 #### Getting Started
-To help you with onboarding, the agency has provided a starter notebook `starter.ipynb` which will introduce you to the dataset and some useful internal tools.
+To help you with onboarding, the agency has provided a starter notebook [`starter.ipynb`](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FDS-100%2Fsp24-student&urlpath=lab%2Ftree%2Fsp24-student%2Fgrad-proj%2Fsatellite-images%2Fstarter.ipynb&branch=main){:target="_blank"} which will introduce you to the dataset and some useful internal tools.
 After completing the onboarding assignment you will be comfortable with the following:
 1. Loading and visualizing data using tools from `data_utils.py`
 2. Processing different color channels in the dataset images.
 3. Extracting feature information from images using tools from `feature_utils.py`.